The gravitational stratification of multifluid and multispecies plasma: General scenarios

-The previous section shows that MFMS plasma can be in a static equilibrium resulting from the balance between gravity, pressure gradients, and collisional forces between fluids.
-In an isothermal environment, Eq.~(\ref{eq:P_MFMS}) is easily solved using an analytical solution.
-In more general scenarios, in which temperature is not constant, ionization fractions should vary accordingly.
-Therefore, a numerical integration routine is needed.
+In the previous section, we constructed a coupled MFMS stratification that is in balance between gravity, pressure gradients, and collisional forces between multiple fluids and species.
+In more general scenarios, in which temperature is not constant, ionization fractions should vary {even if SE is assumed}.
+Therefore, a numerical routine is needed {to integrate Eq.~(\ref{eq:P_MFMS})}.

-Below, we assume that the ionization fractions of all species are already given over the entire 1D domain and are not constant.
-The ionization fractions can be given by assuming the SE condition under realistic solar atmospheric temperature distributions, or provided by self-consistent rMHD simulations.
-We numerically discretize Eq.~(\ref{eq:P_MFMS}) to
+Below, we assume that {the temperature distribution is provided}.
+The ionization fractions can be calculated by assuming the SE condition under realistic solar atmospheric temperature distributions or provided by self-consistent rMHD simulations with, for instance, NEQ ionization. {Then, firstly,} we discretize Eq.~(\ref{eq:P_MFMS}) {in the 1D domain} and obtain a numerical integration formula {starting from the lower boundary of the domain}

-where the magnetic pressure is given independently.
-Then we may rewrite Eq.~(\ref{eq:FD}) into an integration formula
+where $M$ is the number of intervals, with $\Delta z_j=z_{j+1}-z_j$, while $\overline{m}_{\text{T},j}$ is calculated using Eq.~(\ref{eq:mt}), {for which the partial number densities are needed}, and $T_j$ is given and not changed by the integration routine.
+Also, $\overline{m}_{\text{T},j}$ and $T_j$ are considered to be constant {within each integration interval}.

+At a discrete point, $j$, {if} the local ionization fraction is {not provided in advance}, {it can be calculated using the given local temperature.} Except at $j=0$, where the boundary {condition} is imposed, {the local total gas pressure, $p_{\text{T},j}^{\text{g}}$, is provided by an integration step of $j-1$.
+The local total number density is calculated using the total gas pressure and the equivalent equation of state, Eq.~(\ref{eq:pT}).
+The ionization fraction and the total number density together provide} local partial number densities, with which $\overline{m}_{\text{T},j}$ {can be calculated}. {With $p_{\text{T},j}^{\text{g}}$ and $\overline{m}_{\text{T},j}$ provided, $p_{\text{T},j+1}^{\text{g}}$ can be calculated.}